bedapub/PMDA-Summer-School/index.md

 ### Application

 We welcome **Ph.D. students** of Swiss universities with backgrounds in mathematics, statistics, data science, computing sciences, machine learning and AI, physics, chemistry, biology and relevant backgrounds to apply.
-Exceptional applications from non-Swiss universities or institutes may be considered in a case-by-case manner if there are remaining positions.
+Exceptional applications from master students with outstanding qualifications, as well as from PhD or master students enrolled in EU or UK universities or institutes may be considered in a case-by-case manner.

 The applicants are expected to bring experience in data analysis and modelling (for instance statistical modeling, machine learning and artificial intelligence, mechanistic modeling, or causal inference), as well as enthusiasm in applying the skills to solve real-world problems in drug discovery.